aregsar/aregsarblog/blog/2020/how-to-create-new-laravel-8-project/index.md

 Navigate to localhost:8000 to see the Laravel home page.

-## Insalling Laravel Jetstream using the Laravel installer
+## Insalling Laravel Jetstream using the Laravel CLI

-One of the reasons that you may use the laravel installer to create a new Laravel project instead of the composer create-project command is to use the installer to also create scaffolding for a new project.
+One of the reasons that you may use the Laravel CLI to create a new Laravel project instead of the composer create-project command, is to use the installer to also create scaffolding for a new project.

-For example we can use the installer to create a new Laravel Jetstream project which creatres a new Laravel project with scaffolding that uses the [TALL](https://laravel-news.com/updating-the-laravel-installer) stack.
+For example we can use the installer to create a new Laravel Jetstream project which creates a new Laravel project with scaffolding that uses the [TALL](https://laravel-news.com/updating-the-laravel-installer) stack.

 To do so we can use variations of the new project command: